 2012-13: Signed with the Avalanche on Feb.
-28 and recorded 20 points (6g/14a) in 29 games with Colorado…Ranked second on the team and 23rd in the NHL in faceoff percentage (52.8%)…Scored three power-play goals, tied for second on the club…Despite missing the first five weeks of the season, still finished fourth on the Avs in assists and tied for fifth in points…Made his season debut on March 3 at Columbus…Had 13 points (4g/9a) in 15 games during the month of March, tying his career high for points in a single month (Feb. of 2012)…Fired a career-high nine shots on March 8 vs. Chicago…Posted a four-game assist streak, March 20-27, tying his career long…Following the season, O’Reilly played for Team Canada at the 2013 IIHF World Championship.
+28 and recorded 20 points (6g/14a) in 29 games with Colorado…Ranked second on the team and 23rd in the NHL in faceoff percentage (52.8%)…Scored three power-play goals, tied for second on the club…Despite missing the first five weeks of the season, still finished fourth on the Avs in assists and tied for fifth in points…Made his season debut on March 3 at Columbus…Fired a career-high nine shots on March 8 vs. Chicago.

-2011-12: Was Colorado’s leading scorer with a career-high 55 points (18g/37a) in 81 games…Also set career highs in goals, assists, shots (189), power-play goals (4) and game-winning tallies (3)…Led all NHL players with 101 takeaways, which set a new team record…Paced the Avalanche in assists and ranked first among Avs forwards in ice time (19:31)…Named the NHL’s Second Star of the Week for Nov.
+2011-12: Was Colorado’s leading scorer with 55 points (18g/37a) in 81 games…Led all NHL players with 101 takeaways, which set a new team record…Paced the Avalanche in assists and ranked first among Avs forwards in ice time (19:31)…Named the NHL’s Second Star of the Week for Nov.
 28 to Dec.
-4…Compiled a three-game goal streak, Nov.
-30 to Dec.
-4, longest of his career…Appeared in his 200th NHL game on Jan.
-12 at Nashville, becoming the youngest player in franchise history to do so at 20 years, 339 days…Scored his first career OT goal on Jan.
+4…Appeared in his 200th NHL game on Jan.
+12 at Nashville, becoming the youngest player in franchise history to do so (20 years, 339 days)…Scored his first career OT goal on Jan.
 18 vs. Florida…Missed his only game of the year on Jan.
 24 vs. Minnesota due to illness…Scored with two seconds left in OT (4:58) on Feb.
 10 vs. Carolina…Surpassed the 100-career point mark with three helpers on Feb.
 25 at Detroit.

 2010-11: Led Colorado in takeaways for the second straight year with 72…Had just five goals in his first 56 games but scored eight in his final 18 contests…Recorded his first career three-point game on Oct.
 28 at Calgary (0g/3a)…Appeared in his 100th NHL game on Nov.
 19 vs. NY Rangers…Suffered a shoulder injury on Jan.
 14 at Minnesota, forcing him to miss seven games from Jan.
 18 to Feb.
-5…Shared the club lead with six goals in March.
+5.

 2009-10: Tied for the team lead with 81 games as a rookie, collecting 26 points (8g/18a) with a +4 plus/minus rating…Was the first non-first round draft pick to immediately make the NHL in his post-draft year since 2003-04 (Dan Fritsche, Patrice Bergeron)…Led the Avalanche in takeaways (69) and ranked first among Colorado forwards in blocked shots (53-tied)…Made his NHL debut in the season opener on Oct.
-1 vs. San Jose, recording an assist for his first NHL point…At 18 years, 236 days, became the youngest player in Avalanche history and the second-youngest in franchise history (Owen Nolan 18 years, 234 days)…Scored his first NHL goal on Oct.
+1 vs. San Jose, recording an assist for his first NHL point…At 18 years, 236 days, he became the youngest player in Avalanche history at the time…Scored his first NHL goal on Oct.
 15 at Montreal, the game winner in a 3-2 victory…Had a seven-game point streak (2g/7a) from Oct.
-12-24, the longest point streak by an NHL rookie in 2009-10…Became the youngest player in franchise history to score two goals in a game when he lit the lamp twice on Nov.
-6 against Chicago…Potted two shorthanded goals on Feb.
+12-24, the longest point streak by an NHL rookie in 2009-10…Recorded his first career multi-goal game on Nov.
+6 vs. Chicago…Potted two shorthanded goals on Feb.
 2 vs. Columbus, the first player in Avalanche history to score two shorthanded goals in one game…The last franchise player to accomplish the feat was Tony McKegney for Quebec on Oct.
 20, 1984 at Toronto…O’Reilly was the first rookie in Nordiques/Avalanche history to score two shorthanded goals in one game and the first NHL rookie to do that since Pittsburgh’s Jordan Staal against Columbus on Oct.
 21, 2006…Missed only one game during the year, Feb.
 8 vs. St. Louis (foot)…Signed a three-year, entry-level contract prior to the season on Sept.
 21.

 2009-10 PLAYOFFS: Appeared in all six postseason games for Colorado, tallying one goal…Made his Stanley Cup Playoff debut in Game 1 of the WCQF at San Jose on April 14…Scored the winning goal 51 seconds into overtime for his first career playoff goal on April 18 vs. San Jose (Game 3)…It was the quickest OT goal by an Avalanche player in the Stanley Cup Playoffs since Joe Sakic (0:24) on May 21, 2001 against St. Louis.